 BS, Brain and Cognitive Sciences, Massachusetts Institute of Technology

-James is a Postdoctoral Researcher at the Center for Decision Research working with Dr. Nicholas Epley.
+James is a post-doctoral principal researcher at the Center for Decision Research working with Dr. Nicholas Epley.
 He received his PhD in Social Psychology in 2017 from Boston College where he did research with Dr. Liane Young on the cognitive and neural bases of moral judgments across contexts.
 His work has incorporated techniques from cognitive neuroscience, social cognition, and moral psychology.

 James is interested in moral courage and the forces that keep people from voicing their concerns.
 He is currently investigating courage in the contexts of whistleblowing, confrontation, and expressing support.
 More broadly, James is interested in characterizing loyalty and how it is balanced against other moral values, such as fairness.